CarlKCarlK/range-set-blaze/benches/bench.md

 ### 'ingest_ranges' Results & Conclusion

-RangeSetInt is the only crate that batches its input.
+RangeSetBlaze is the only crate that batches its input.
 This lets it ingest ranges 2 to 4 times faster than the other crates.
 (The other crates could add batching.)

 ![ingest_ranges](../target/criterion/ingest_ranges/report/lines.svg "ingest_ranges")